sohailc/pysweep2.0/README.md

 It can be necessary to perform certain actions before, during or after a sweep.
 For instance, at each iteration in the sweep we might want to send a hardware trigger.
 Note that it is not always possible to solve this in the measurement functions.
 We might for instance send a hardware trigger in the measurement function, but suppose we want to perform some action at the start or end of a sweep; there is no way for a measurement function to know if we are starting or ending a sweep.

-Another solution we could propose to put some intelligence in the iterator (e.g. using a class instance which implements __next__) and while for complex cases this can indeed me necessary, for simple cases we will implement "at_start", "at_end" and "at_each" methods on the sweep object.
+To solve this problem we will implement "at_start", "at_end" and "at_each" methods on the sweep object.
 For instance, consider the following code:

 ```python
 sweep_product = SweepProduct([